Doenet/DoenetTools/README.md

 ### Create a new database template
 If you want to save your current database as a template, run the following in bash in your mysql container:

+Note: Make sure you don't already have a file in `DoenetCourse/docker/volumes/db_init/dbdump.sql`.
+If you do, this command will overwrite it!
 ```bash
 $ mysqldump --all-databases --password=helloworld > /docker-entrypoint-initdb.d/dbdump.sql
 ```